michaelpatrickpurcell/head-trip/actual_play.md

 __Pilot__: No time, it'll have to wait until we get to school.

+_Things are getting a bit more stressful here.
+The Pilot tries to respond to the stressor introduced by the GM but the Body objects.
+The Pilot is able to convince the body to cooperate, but at the cost of increased stress going forward._

 __GM__: A horn honks outside.
 Bobby's sister says "Hey smarty-pants, the bus is here".

+_The GM ratchets up the tension another notch by introducing an additional stressor._

 __Pilot__: Let's go.

 __Body__: What about breakfast?

+_The Pilot attempts to respond to the GM's most recent stressor, but the Body still wants to try to address the stress that has already accumulated._

 __GM__: Bobby's mom has laid out a nice breakfast on the kitchen table.
 It's gotten a bit cold, but it still smells delicious.

+_The GM presents the Pilot and Body with a choice.
+Spend some time to eat breakfast, which would guarantee that Bobby will be late for school, or skip breakfast, which would guarantee that Bobby will be hungry until he gets a chance to eat later in the day._

 __Pilot__: We'll grab something on the way out.

+_The Pilot decides that both choices are unappealing and instead challenges the GM to raise the stakes._

-__GM__: Bobby gets outside just in time to see the bus pulling away.
+__GM__: Bobby gets outside just in time to see the bus disappear around the corner.
 This is the third time this month that he's missed the bus.
-If he's late again, he's going to get detention.
+If he's late for school, he's going to get detention.

+_The GM accepts the challenge and raises the stakes by introducing a new stressor._

 __Pilot__: Run for it!

 __Body__: I can see you're going to put us all under a bit of a strain today.
 Initiating fight-or-flight response.

+_The Pilot and Body work together to try to get to school on foot as fast as possible._

 __GM__: Bobby gets to school with mere seconds to spare.
-He collapses into his seat just before the final bell rings.
+He slides into his seat just before the final bell rings.

----
+_The Pilot and the Body succeed.
+They manage to deal with the stressors that the GM introduced throughout Act 1 and get Bobby to school both on time and well fed.
+The GM brings the scene to a close._

+## Act 2: Chemistry Class

 __GM__: Bobby's  first class today is chemistry.
 It looks like the lesson plan calls for some laboratory work with a partner.
 After taking the roll, the teacher says "OK my little ... monsters, let's create".
 Bobby's partner turns to him and says "Um, I'm new here.
 My name's Annie.
 What's yours?"